NuGet/docs.microsoft.com-nuget/docs/Policies/NuGet-FAQ.md

 ## Managing packages on nuget.org

+**Why do you recommend editing the nuspec and uploading a new package for making changes to package metadata?**

+NuGet will be implementing package signing.
+A design principle of package signing is that signed package content must be immutable, which includes the nuspec.
+Editing the package metadata results in changes to the nuspec, invalidating existing signatures.
+We recommend modifying existing workflows to not require editing the package metadata after the package has been created.

 **Is it possible to reserve names for packages that will be published in future?**

 Yes.
 You can reserve IDs for packages on [nuget.org](https://www.nuget.org/) by requesting a package ID prefix for your account.
 In order to request a package ID prefix, send mail to account (at) nuget.org with the package owner display name, and the requested package ID prefix.